kkots/ggxrd_hitbox_overlay_2211/README.md

 - `zlib` - a compression library needed for libpng.
 You should statically link its 32-bit verion into this mod, it's included in the mod as a git submodule: <https://github.com/madler/zlib.git>

 - `imgui` - a graphical user interface library for C++.
 This is used to draw the mod's UI using Direct3D 9 API in the overlay, inside the game.
 The sources of imgui are included in this mod as a git submodule: <https://github.com/ocornut/imgui.git>.

+- `D3DCompiler_47.dll` - required to compile a pixel shader at run-time.
+This DLL should be present on the end user's Windows machine, in the C:\\Windows\\SysWOW64 folder.
+Distributing it on your own may constitute a violation of copyright.
+If problems arise with it you'll need to remove it from dependencies.
+See ggxrd_hitbox_overlay's README.

 ## Changelog